Doctoral Program in

-In fact, the Research Service of all participating universities values thesis supervision in the research grants received by the Department/Institute where the director carries out this activity and in the research grants received by research groups.
+In fact, the Research Service of all participating universities considers thesis supervision in the research grants received by the Department/Institute where the director carries out this activity and in the research grants received by research groups.

-The CAD will encourage the majority of theses presented in the doctoral program to have an international mention, which will imply the completion of at least one stay of a minimum duration of 3 months in a foreign research center, that the thesis be previously informed by two expert doctors from non-Spanish higher education or research institutions and that at At least one member of the thesis evaluation committee must also be an international awardee.
-The goal is for the percentage of theses that obtain the international mention to be higher than 60% of the total number of theses defended.
-This percentage is based on the previous history of theses that achieved the international mention.
+The CAD will encourage that most of the theses presented in the doctoral program have an international mention, which will imply, at least a stay of at least 3 months duration in a foreign research center, that the thesis is previously informed by two expert doctors from higher education or research institutions outside of Spain and that at

 Provision of stays in other centres, co-supervisions and European mentions: